 |Rounding||The rounding constraint on the ordered quantity.
 It allows Streamline to take into account how many items come packed in a carton.||0|

-Date format for the Delivery date depends on the way it is imported into Streamline.
-If you import Delivery date from an Excel file, Streamline understands any date formatted by Excel standards.
-For CSV files Delivery date should be in one of the following formats:
+If you import data from Excel files (XLS, XLSX), Streamline understands any date that is formatted by Excel standards.
+For text files like CSV, the date should be in one of the following formats:

-If the Lead time, Order cycle, and the Service level are not given, defaults are loaded from the Settings of the Inventory planning.
+If the Lead time, Order cycle, and the Service level are not given, defaults are loaded from the Settings of the Inventory planning tab.

 Zero value for the Constraints means that there are no constraints.

-You can set the parameters in four ways in Streamline:
+You can set up or change the parameters in several ways in Streamline:

-The data source is the origin of your data for importing into Streamline.
+The data source is the origin where your data come from into Streamline.
 It can be a CSV or an Excel file, a database, or a third-party system.